My changing bag essentials | What’s in our changing bag?

 - Snacks – I breed snack machines, I’d probably say that at least half of the changing bag contents is snacks.
 We love the Kiddilicious bags of treats, boxes of raisins, twin packs of biscuits, individually wrapped brioches and packs of crisps are our go-to favourite snacks!

 - Emergency jar of food & spoon – dependent on babies age, I recommend putting in an emergency pouch.
 Until Arlo was old enough for ‘off the shelf’ stuff, I always had a jar and spoon in the bag.
-And before that, a bottle and a premade Aptamil.
-You just never know when you’re going to get stuck in a traffic jam or the car breaking down – both are stressful enough without the need for a screaming baby to add to the stress too.
+And before that, a bottle and a pre-made Aptamil.
+You never know when you’re going to get stuck in a traffic jam or the car breaks down – be prepared.

 - Plasters – Trips and grazed knees and elbows are easily fixed with a character plaster.
 I’ve lost count of the number of times that Anna and Elsa have come to the rescue on Sofia’s bleeding knees.

 - Fold out changing mat – I always think the changing tables in public loo’s are rank.
 So many times I’ve gone in and seen smears of brown stuff, crumbs and grossness.
-So when I was in B&M Bargains I picked up a foldaway travel changing mat and it comes everywhere with us, it’s great for providing a soft place if changing bums on the grass or for putting on top of the changing tables – every couple of weeks I then just put it through the washing machine.
+So when I was in B&M Bargains I picked up a foldaway travel changing mat and it comes everywhere with us.
+It’s great for providing a soft place if changing bums on the grass or for putting on top of the changing tables.
+Every couple of weeks I just put it through the washing machine.

 - Anbesol – I always have a tube of this for in the house and on the move, this is the only thing that I’ve found for both the kids that works on sore, teething gums.